When you click a picture, the Drawing Tools tab, rather than the Picture Tools tab, appears above the Format tab.

 Common file name extensions for vector graphics are .wmf, .emf, and .eps.
 Also, most clip art is in vector graphic format.

-You may also experience this problem if you haven't correctly selected your picture, or if your document was created in Office 2003 and you're using Office 2007 in Compatibility Mode.
+You may also experience this problem if you haven't correctly selected your picture, or if your document was created in an earlier version of Office and you're using Office in Compatibility Mode.

 Try one or more of the following: